 The Future of Film and Television Production

-Entertainment Partners recently organized a panel at the American Film Market 2021 Online convention to explore just that concept, because the tech-driven changes the industry underwent during the pandemic are not going to be temporary.
+Entertainment Partners recently organized a panel at the American Film Market 2021 Online convention to explore just that concept, because the tech-driven changes the industry underwent during the pandemic are not temporary.
 “I don’t think it’s a boom or bust,” said Tom Ara, an entertainment transactions lawyer at DLA Piper, during the AFM discussion.
 “It’s an evolution.”
-That evolution will be to the benefit of celebrating storytellers, said Glenn Gainor, Head of Physical Production, Amazon Original Movies at Amazon Studios in the same discussion.
-“Finally, I think we're in a place where technology is allowing the empowerment of stories to be told, many of those stories that couldn't have been told otherwise… it’s a celebration for storytellers."
+That evolution will be to the benefit of celebrating storytellers, said Glenn Gainor, Head of Physical Production, Amazon Original Movies at Amazon Studios, in the same discussion.
+“Finally, I think we're in a place where technology is allowing the empowerment of stories to be told, many of those stories that couldn't have been told otherwise."

-Here’s a look at several examples of what that evolution and celebration may look like, along with insights shared by the esteemed panelists who participated in our AFM 2021 presentation.
+Here’s a look at several examples of what that evolution may look like, along with insights shared by the esteemed panelists who participated in our AFM 2021 panel.

 The Work-From-Home Revolution Isn’t Going Away

-The pandemic changed not just how we work but how we communicate for work.
-Video chat services have become necessary and ubiquitous in every industry to enable remote collaboration – including production and production finance.
-Cinematographers prepared shoots with camera operators over Zoom, directors consulted with editors via Skype, production accounting teams spread across the globe, navigating multiple time zones and sharing of sensitive budget and PII information thanks to secure technologies powered by Entertainment Partner.
+The pandemic changed not only how we work, but how we communicate for work.
+Video chat services have become necessary and ubiquitous in every industry, enabling remote collaboration.
+Cinematographers prepared shoots with camera operators over Zoom, directors consulted with editors via Skype, production accounting teams spread across the globe, navigating multiple time zones and sharing of sensitive budget and PII information thanks to secure technologies like Movie Magic Budgeting, New SmartTime and others, powered by Entertainment Partners.

-In the future, working together online may subside as the pandemic does, but remote work is likely to become a more permanent option offered by employers.
-As it does, we’re going to possibly see a mirror of the hybrid models that are already taking hold in post-production: work split between in-person and home, utilizing localized filmmaking tools and those in the cloud.
+In the future, working together online may subside as the pandemic eases, but remote work is likely to become a more permanent option offered by employers.
+As it does, we may see a mirror of the hybrid models that are already taking hold in post-production: work split between in-person and home, utilizing localized filmmaking tools and those in the cloud.

 The future of production isn’t just about technology and new financial perks.
 There will be human advantages as well.
 Remote capabilities turn the whole world – not just industry hubs – into one giant talent pool.
-As the industry experiences labor shortages – especially in production finance – and has a need for more DEI, the opportunity to bring in workers from anywhere in the world will be a game-changer.
+As the industry experiences labor shortages – especially in production finance – and is putting a greater focus on diversity in hiring practices, the opportunity to bring in workers from anywhere in the world will be a game-changer.

 That will have an additional benefit as well, says Amazon’s Gainor.
 “The traditional theatrical motion picture model had to adhere to maximizing as many theatrical screens as possible, and it had some challenges.
 Today we're at a precipice (i.e., with streaming and other technologies) where those are able to tell more stories like never before.
 And as we all lean into the disciplines of diversity, equity and inclusion, we're going to see more fantastic stories from different perspectives and points of view”